 - Ruidean in the Wheel of Time is an ancient city shrouded by fog in the middle of a desert.
 Aiel who wish to become clan chiefs or Wise Ones must enter the city to learn the confronting truth of their race’s past; not all survive.
 The mist is dispersed during Rand’s battle with Asmodean just after Rand reveals the truth to almost the entire Aiel population.
 The mist vanishing symbolises the loss of secrecy.

 - Also, mist appears when the Heroes are summoned with the Horn of Valere.

 - Finally, there's the evil mist of Mashadar, which can form tendrils to attack people.
 In its strongest form, it absorbs the soul of any creature that enters it, controlling their body as a puppet.

 - Daughter of the Forest uses mist when Sorcha’s brothers are turned into swans.
 The mist is naturally occurring, but the description links it to their ritual and later Oonagh disguised as the magical Lady of the Forest appears out of it

-- In Tamora Pierce’s Lioness Rampant Alanna is riding though rising fog at night when the Goddess appears for a chat.
+- In Tamora Pierce’s Song of the Lioness Alanna is riding though rising fog at night when the Goddess appears for a chat.